Dynamical incompatibilities in paced finger tapping experiments: Results

 \subsection{Parameter distributions of different perturbations in pure context do not overlap}

-To statistically evaluate the incompatibility hypothesis, we applied the fitting algorithm 200 times to each pure condition independently (SC in pure context and PS in pure context).
-Our goal was to compare the resulting parameter distributions and determine whether the overlap between them is negligible (further supporting the idea of incompatibility, there are no shared parameter values) or, on the contrary, they clearly overlap (i.e. they are compatible, since they share possible parameter values).
+To quantitatively evaluate the incompatibility hypothesis, we applied the fitting algorithm 200 times to each pure condition independently (SC in pure context and PS in pure context).
+Our goal was to compare the resulting parameter distributions and determine whether the overlap between them is negligible (further supporting the idea of incompatibility, meaning there are no shared parameter values) or, on the contrary, they clearly overlap (i.e., they are compatible, since they share possible parameter values).

 The resulting distributions are shown in Figure \ref{fig.fit_pure_sep_200}.
-It is evident that, for parameter $a$, there is a partial overlap between SC in pure context and PS in pure context, which might suggest the plausibility of a common solution.
-However, the overlap vanishes in the remaining parameters.
-Particularly for parameter $\beta$, the overlap is negligible between the corresponding populations, ruling out the possibility of finding a single set of parameters that could reproduce both types of perturbation.
+It is evident that, for parameter $a$, there is a clear overlap between SC in pure context and PS in pure context, which might suggest the plausibility of a common solution.
+However, the overlap is negligible for parameter $\beta$, ruling out the possibility of finding a single set of parameters that could reproduce both types of perturbation unless it is narrowly tuned.

+To quantify the extent of overlap between the obtained distributions, we defined the statistic $O_{obs}$ (see \nameref{sec.methods}) that measures how much two distributions empirically overlap based on the range of values they both share and, therefore, that would allow a joint fit of the model.
+Whereas the distributions of parameter $a$ in Figure \ref{fig.fit_pure_sep_200} have a large overlap ($O_{obs}=71.5\%$), the distributions of parameter $\beta$ display a very small overlap ($O_{obs}=3.7\%$).
+This allows us to conclude that a narrow model tuning should be necessary to reproduce both SC in pure context and PS in pure context with a single set of parameter values, contrary to the common observation of this very robust synchronization behavior.

+This result theoretically supports the hypothesis of incompatibility between SC and PS in pure contexts, previously proposed based on the experimental incompatibility observed in Figure \ref{fig.embeddings}(b).
+Consequently, we conclude that, in the pure context, the model requires separate fits for each type of perturbation.
 See the distributions of all parameters in Figure \ref{fig.distributions3}.

-This result theoretically supports the hypothesis of incompatibility between SC and PS in pure contexts, previously proposed based on the experimental incompatibility observed in Figure \ref{fig.embeddings}.
-Consequently, it is concluded that, in the pure context, the model requires separate fits for each type of perturbation.

-To quantify the extent of overlap between the obtained distributions, we defined the statistic $O_{obs}$ (see Appendix) that measures how much two distributions empirically overlap based on the range of values they both share and, therefore, that would allow a joint fit of the model.

-The distributions of parameter $a$ in Figure \ref{fig.fit_pure_sep_200}a have a large overlap: $O_{obs}=71.5\%$.
-On the other hand, the distributions of parameter $\beta$ in Figure \ref{fig.fit_pure_sep_200}b display a very small overlap: $O_{obs}=3.7\%$.
-This allows us to conclude that a narrow model tuning should be necessary to reproduce both SC in pure context and PS in pure context with a single set of parameter values, contrary to the common observation of this very robust synchronization behavior.